 Under Morgan Stanley Group chargeback agreements, the Company pays Morgan Stanley for the procurement of shares.
-The Company pays Morgan Stanley the grant date fair value and any subsequent movement in fair value up to the time of delivery to the employees.
+The Company pays Morgan Stanley the grant date fair value and any subsequent movement in fair value up to the time of conversion of the award and delivery of shares to the employees.

-Share-based compensation expense is recorded within 'Staff costs' and 'Directors' remuneration' in 'Other expense' in the income statement.
+Share-based compensation expense is recorded within 'Other expense' in the income statement.